Shiska07/Information-Retreval-and-Natural-Language-Processing/Disaster_Tweets_Classification/README.txt

 This repository contains notebooks where different methods in Natural Language Processing have been used to build a classification model for predicting whether a tweet is actually about real disaster or not.
 The performace of these different strageries are also discussed and compared in detail.
-The different methods implemented are:
+The 4 different methods implemented are:

 1. Training machine learning models on features engineerd using data analysis, text processing and sentiment analysis.
 2. Training machine learning models on data trnasformed into Vector Space Model along with tf-idf weighing.
-3. Training deep learning language models on processed(embedded) text data.
+3. Training deep learning language models (RNN, LSTM, GRU) on normalized text data with and without stopwords.

 Libraries used:
 - NumPy